frontline-hq/mail-migration/README.md

 Limitations:

 -   Can only backup mailboxes where the password doesnt contain '%' chars (but migration works!)
+-   Backups of oauth2 based imap authentication is not possible, but can be in the future
 -   Currently only set up to migrate from regular IMAPS to MICROSOFT IMAPS OAUTH2 mailboxes

 ## Prerequisites